Get in the Christmas Spirit with These Holiday House Tours

 Lawrenceville Cookie Tour

 Explore the many locally owned retail shops and restaurants along Butler Street and Penn Avenue, all while munching on a sweet, with the annual Lawrenceville Cookie Tour taking place from noon to 5 p.m. on Saturday, Dec.
-14 and Sunday, Dec.
-15. Businesses offering handmade goodies will have a gingerbread man displayed at the entrance.
-There also will be “Take a Break” stops, signified by a gingerbread man with a stop sign, where participants can rest up from the free walking tour by enjoying a beer or coffee.
+13 and Sunday, Dec.
+14. Businesses offering handmade goodies will have a gingerbread man displayed at the entrance.
+There also will be “Take a Break” stops, where participants can rest up from the free walking tour by enjoying a beer or coffee.

 Zelienople Annual House Tour